Need to replace a floor sensor?

 Only one floor sensor should be connected to the thermostat.
 The second one, when present, is fixed to the floor but not connected to the thermostat; this precaution avoids having to break the floor covering in case the sensor is compromised.

-If a sensor needs to be replaced, it can be inserted in the joint between two tiles, simplifying the work.
+If a sensor needs to be replaced, it can be inserted in the grout line between two tiles, simplifying the work.

 If this is not possible, the best thing to do is to locate the heating cable using an infrared camera before removing the floor covering.
 Those cameras are now affordable and are available at tool rental centers.